How to Check for Duplicate Content on Website?

 We’re initially focused on providing you with quality backlinks.
-But not everyone takes into account that quality of referred pages is important as well.
+But not everyone takes into account that the quality of referred pages is important as well.
 Our research shows that one of the most common on-page mistakes is duplicated pages.
 In this regard, we simply can’t ignore the subject of duplicate pages identification.
-We’ll consider how to check for duplicate content manually and using the most popular instruments.
+We’ll consider how to check for duplicate content manually and use the most popular instruments.

 Why do you need to search for duplicate content?

 On-page SEO is one of the most important components in the successful promotion of the website.
 Sites quite often have problems with duplicate pages, which as a rule significantly lower the results of the promotion.
-In this video a former head of the webspam team in Google Matt Cutts tells how Google handles duplicate content and what negative effects it has on rankings from an SEO perspective.
+In this video, a former head of the webspam team in Google Matt Cutts tells how Google handles duplicate content and what negative effects it has on rankings from an SEO perspective.

 The presence of internal duplicate pages can lead to errors of indexing and even nullify the results of the promotion.
 E.g., if a page has promoted doubles, one of them can replace an original page in SERPs after the next update.
 This is usually accompanied by significant subsidence position, since a double, unlike the promoted page, has no reference weight (as it has no backlinks).
-LinksManagement met a lot of different variants of internal duplicates of various complexity, but still there was no problem we couldn’t solve.
-The main thing is not to delay, as over time pages fall out of index and a website loses traffic.
+LinksManagement met a lot of different variants of internal duplicates of various complexity, but still, there was no problem we couldn’t solve.
+The main thing is not to delay, as over time pages fall out of the index and a website loses traffic.

-Reasons of content duplication
+Reasons for content duplication

 |Reason, №||Technical mistakes||Document format conversion||Document editing||Replacing text letters|

 |1||Changing of the title and signature of the document (header, footer)||Changing of the document format (DOC, PDF or HTML)||Inserting and deleting text paragraphs; text truncation||Pasting of the sets of random characters in the text|